 - mental or educational disability

-- a language barrier
+- a language barrier or disability related to communication

 - emotional distress,